dkastner/ruby-style-guide/README.md

       # constants are next
       SOME_CONSTANT = 20

+      # public class methods are next in line
+      def self.some_method
+      end

       # afterwards we have attribute macros
       attr_reader :name

       # followed by other macros (if any)
       validates :name

-      # public class methods are next in line
+      # followed by an initializer, if applicable
-      def self.some_method
+      def initialize(foo)
       end

       # followed by public instance methods
       def some_method
       end

-      # protected and private methods are grouped near the end
-      protected

-      def some_protected_method
     end

-      private

-      def some_private_method
-      end
-    end
     ```

 * Prefer modules to classes with only class methods.
 Classes should be
-  used only when it makes sense to create instances out of them.
+  used only when it makes sense to store state.

     ```Ruby
     # bad